-For refractory cases (Table 4) - A promising drug for difficult-to-treat patients is mycophenolate mofetil (MMF), the prodrug of mycophenolic acid.
+A promising drug for difficult-to-treat patients is mycophenolate mofetil (MMF), the prodrug of mycophenolic acid.
 In juvenile AIH patients in whom standard immunosuppression is unable to induce stable remission, or who are intolerant to azathioprine, MMF at a dose of 20 mg/kg twice daily, together with prednisolone, has been used successfully (113).
-A recent meta-analysis, including data from several small, even anecdotal, studies of second line treatments in children refractory to standard therapy suggests that calcineurin inhibitors might have the highest response rate at 6 months, but also has the highest rate of adverse events; MMF was the second most effective drug with a low side effect profile, supporting the notion that MMF should be the primary choice for second-line therapy in AIH children refractory to standard-treatment (114).
-If there is a persistent absence of response or if there is intolerance for MMF (headache, diarrhoea, nausea, dizziness, hair loss, and neutropenia), the use of calcineurin inhibitors should be considered.
+A recent metaanalysis, including data from several small, even anecdotal, studies of second-line treatments in children refractory to standard therapy suggests that calcineurin inhibitors might have the highest response rate at 6 months, but also have the highest rate of adverse events; MMF was the second most effective drug with a low side-effect profile, supporting the notion that MMF should be the primary choice for second-line therapy in AIH children refractory to standard treatment (114).
+If there is a persistent absence of response or if there is intolerance for MMF (headache, diarrhea, nausea, dizziness, hair loss, and neutropenia), the use of calcineurin inhibitors should be considered (Table 2).

-Anecdotal experience with the successful use of the anti-B lymphocytes monoclonal antibody rituximab in two children with refractory AIH has been reported (115).
-However, despite the relatively low adverse event profile of the drug, its use has been associated to a 2.4% rate of sepsis in children with autoimmune diseases (116).
+Anecdotal experience with the successful use of the anti-B lymphocyte monoclonal antibody rituximab in 2 children with refractory AIH has been reported (115).
+Despite the relatively low adverse event profile of the drug, however, its use has been